 In January 2014, we assumed our first block of business and since that date those premiums have totaled $9,191,434.
 On August 1, 2017, we made our first acquisition of a life insurance company, Dakota Capital Life Insurance Company.
 This added 663 policies, $1,220,167 annual premium, and total assets of $6,590,361 to USAlliance.
 We are so excited their 1503 shareholders are now shareholders in USAlliance Corporation.

 We are humbled and so grateful for this huge outpouring of financial support as we continue to build a strong Kansas company.
+Watch us grow.
+Help us grow.
+Be apart of our growth.

 The journey continues!